zeyunZhao/ZeyunZhao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Zeyun Zhao's spaces"
+title: "Welcome to Zeyun Zhao's space"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a master student under in Biomedical Engineering supervised by [Dr.Ruogu Fang](https://lab-smile.github.io/index.html) at the University of Floida (USA).
-I have gained my Master's degree in Artificial Intelligence supervised by [Dr.Shaozi Li](https://imt.xmu.edu.cn/info/1003/1182.htm) and [Dr.Zhiming Luo](https://sites.google.com/view/zhimingluo/home) at Xiamen University (CN) in 2024, and gained my Bachelor's degree in Computer Science and Technology at Jiangnan University (CN) in 2021.
-I am very interested in AI and CS, especial how to apply AI algorithms in healthcare systems.
-My research has focused on few-shot medical image segmentation at Xiamen University for 3 years.
-My research focuses currently are AI-based Neural System Stimulation and Vision-Language-Model-based imaging system.
+He is a master student under in Biomedical Engineering supervised by [Dr.Ruogu Fang](https://lab-smile.github.io/index.html) at the University of Floida (USA).
+He has gained his Master's degree in Artificial Intelligence supervised by [Dr.Shaozi Li](https://imt.xmu.edu.cn/info/1003/1182.htm) and [Dr.Zhiming Luo](https://sites.google.com/view/zhimingluo/home) at Xiamen University (CN) in 2024, and gained his Bachelor's degree majoring in Computer Science and Technology with minoring in Finance at Jiangnan University (CN) in 2021.
+He is particularly  interested in AI and CS, especial how to apply AI algorithms in healthcare systems.
+His research has focused on few-shot medical image segmentation at Xiamen University for 3 years.
+His research focuses currently are AI-based Neural System Stimulation and Vision-Language-Model-based imaging system building.

-A data-driven personal website
+Honnors
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.